All Episodes

 It appears to be some kind of ecological crisis that is possibly addressed by this.

-Here's something for you, Mike.
+And here's something for you, Mike.

-And I would simply note that jet stream is, as far as I know, above 30,000 feet where airliners try to duck it or take advantage of it.
+And I would simply note that jetstream is, as far as I know, above 30,000 feet where airliners try to duck it or take advantage of it.

-The spray planes we're seeing are operating below 30,000 feet for the most part.
+The spray planes we're seeing are operating below 30,000 feet for the most part, seem to be operating around 22,000 feet according to pilots.

-I would suggest this to you, that if you want to look for weather modification, and chemtrails, check out where stratospheric folding is
+I would suggest this to you, that if you want to look for weather modification and chemtrails, check out where stratospheric folding is taking place and note aircraft spray activity along those lines.

-Now I'm in touch with a high-ranking military officer who's talking about this.
+Now, I'm in touch with a high-ranking military officer who's talking about this.

 For the average folks here, stratospheric folding, please.

-Yes, stratosphere or upper atmosphere is not in itself a weather-causing arena.
+Stratosphere or upper atmosphere is not in itself a weather-causing arena.

 Our weather is formed in the troposphere, closer to the ground.

-when the stratospheric winds fold or dip down into the troposphere, weather changes.
+When the stratospheric winds fold or dip down into the troposphere, weather changes.

-You can think of it as ocean waves influencing the depth below in ways that change in depth
+You can think of it as ocean waves influencing the depth below in ways that change in depth and altitude.

-This atmospheric folding is where fronts and other weather events can take place.
+And this atmospheric folding is where fronts and other weather events can take place.

-It's a very active regime where you get a mixing again from the stratosphere folding
+It's a very active regime where you get a mixing, again, from the stratosphere, folding down into the troposphere.

-Art, you'd be interested to note in your book and in weather reports, we're seeing
+And Art, you'd be interested to note in your book and in weather reports, we're seeing microbursts and mini tornadoes appearing seemingly out of nowhere, flattening trailer parks and towns across the United States.

 What's happening?